 Beate Perrey, BA/MA (Munich/Harvard), MA, PhD (Cambridge) is a classical concert pianist and musicologist.
 She is Professor of Piano Performance with research based at the Centre of Research in the Arts and Languages of the EHESS, the Institut for Advanced Studies in the Social Sciences in Paris.

-Beate Perrey studied piano with world-renowned artist Tatyana Nikolayeva, M. Coonrod at the Interlochen Arts Academy, Sulamita Aronovsky at the Royal Academy of Music, Jacques Rouvier and Jean Fassina in Paris, and through masterclasses with Pavel Gililov, Karl-Heinz Kämmerling, Vitaly Margulis and Jorma Panula (conducting).
+Beate Perrey studied piano with world-renowned artist Tatyana Nikolayeva, M. Coonrod at the Interlochen Arts Academy, Sulamita Aronovsky at the Royal Academy of Music, Jacques Rouvier and Jean Fassina in Paris, and through masterclasses with Pavel Gililov, Karl-Heinz Kämmerling, Vitaly Margulis, Jorma Panula (conducting) and Maria João Pires.

 An expert of the Early German Romantic movement, its philosophy of universalism and visionary poetry, she is author of Schumann’s Dichterliebe and Early Romantic Poetics (Cambridge UP 2002, repr.
 2007), editor of In(ter)discipline (Oxford 2007) and The Cambridge Companion to Schumann (Cambridge UP 2008) and author of many articles on music, literature and the arts.
 Passionate about music from Bach to Berg, and from Nô to Lhasa, she enjoys exploring performing arts projects involving poetry, theatre, the visual arts and philosophy.